Enver Hoxha Pyramid – The Dilapidated, Never-Used Mausoleum Of The Dictator

 A good example of her destructive nature is her proselytizing against the use of condoms in Africa and elsewhere, which surely sent thousands to their deaths, and condemned countless women throughout the third world to lives of poverty by burdening them with children they couldn’t feed.
 This advice ironically coming from a barren, desiccated virgin who did little to feed the millions of additional hungry mouths she insisted upon foisting upon an overpopulated world that is already falling well short of being able to care for.
 This year alone saw the world using up a year’s worth of resources in just eight months.

-She also spent a good portion of her life rubbing elbows with the rich and powerful but made sure that the poor stayed that way so she and the Catholic Church would always have a healthy supply of vulnerable adherents to draw upon.
+She also spent a good portion of her life rubbing elbows with the rich and powerful but made sure that the poor stayed that way so she and the Catholic Church would always have a healthy supply of gullible and vulnerable adherents to draw upon.
 Her most appalling contribution was the one she drew the most praise for.
-Her “House for the Dying” in Calcutta was a holy expression and exploitation of her suffering is a gift of God philosophy.
+Her “House for the Dying” in Calcutta was a holy expression and exploitation of her suffering is a “Gift of God” philosophy.

 Some who visited likened the place to Auschwitz in terms of aesthetics and hygiene, but I think the worst part was that there were patients that could have been saved with a taxi ride to the hospital and in many cases a simple inexpensive operation.
 But you see she was merely there to save souls, lives really didn’t matter unless of course, they were undeveloped collections of unborn cells.
 Then her naïve demagoguery on the evils of abortion, and how it’s the cause of war would manifest itself in all its glory.